signaldatascience/R-curriculum/assignments/2-basic-topics/logistic-regression/2-nat-elections/logistic-nat-elections.md

 ---
-title: "Logistic Regression: Elections and Spam Emails"
+title: "Logistic Regression: U.S. National Elections"
+author: Signal Data Science
 ---

 To get some practice with logistic regression, we'll first be looking at American election data from the National Election Study from 1948 through 2002.
 Afterward, we'll be taking a look at a classic classification task: email spam filtering.